p3drosola/Backbone.VirtualCollection/README.md

 ### Changelog
 ```
+0.4.0  Make filter part of options hash.
+This version breaks backwards compatibility.
+You'll have to update your code.

 0.3.3  Fix sort comparator with two args.
 Add more iterator helper functions
 0.3.2  Fix reset event on parent collection
 0.3.1  Replace viewHelper with closeWith